Security-Onion-Solutions/securityonion-docs/architecture.rst

 Architecture
 ============

-If you're going to deploy Security Onion, you should first decide on what type of deployment you want.
-This could be anything from a temporary Import installation in a small virtual machine on your personal laptop all the way to a large scalable enterprise deployment consisting of a manager node, multiple search nodes, and lots of forward nodes.
-This section will discuss what those different deployment types look like from an architecture perspective.
+In the :ref:`use-cases` section, we looked at a few of the most common use cases.
+This section will discuss what those different use cases look like from an architecture perspective.

 Import
 ------

 The simplest architecture is an ``Import`` node.
 An import node is a single standalone box that runs just enough components to be able to import pcap or evtx files using the :ref:`grid` page.
 It does **not** support adding Elastic agents or additional Security Onion nodes.
+For a full walkthrough of the ``Import`` option, please see the :ref:`first-time-users` section.

 .. image:: images/diagrams/import.png
    :align: center
    :target: _images/import.png

-For a full walkthrough of the ``Import`` option, please see the :ref:`first-time-users` section.

 Evaluation
 ----------